The ARU Library is perfect for you, whether you're looking for a book you need for an assignment or just need a place to chill out while studying.

 Phone Zone (1st floor).
 I really appreciate that ARU is providing this zone which allows the students to make a quick call - even in the library:

 We have a lot of study spaces to choose from: study rooms, study pods or silent study spaces.
-I'd recommend to book them online on the Library website, so you can secure your space in advance.
+I'd recommend to book a study space online via the Library website, so you can secure your space in advance.
 It is FREE!
 Every student is allowed to book two time slots per type per day, six hours in total per day and max 20 hours within two weeks.

 We got six study rooms and they are located on different floors: